ImperialCollegeLondon/Design-Engineering-Masters-Project/README.md

 ```
 * 1.0.0: Initial Release for 2024/25
 ## Acknowledgements
-To Prof. Lorenzo Picinali for writing the previous version of the handbook that this is based on.
+To Prof. Lorenzo Picinali for writing the previous version of the handbook that this document is based on.